prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 monitor over 10,000 machines from a single Prometheus server.
-The scaling bottleneck here has never been related to pulling metrics, but usually to the speed at which the Prometheus server can ingest the data into memory and then sustainably persist it on disk/SSD.
+The scaling bottleneck here has never been related to pulling metrics, but usually to the speed at which the Prometheus server can ingest the data into memory and then sustainably persist and expire data on disk/SSD.

 Also, although networks are pretty reliable these days, using a TCP-based pull approach makes doubly sure that metrics data arrives reliably,